dougselph/bluepill_workers_example/README.md

     rvmsudo bluepill load bluepill_workers.pill

-Make sure that the user you specify in the pill has write permissions on the PID directory you specified.
+Make sure that the user you specify in the pill has write permissions on the pid_file directory you specified.

 You might also find some help here: